CMT: Convolutional Neural Networks Meet Vision Transformers: Experiments

 \subsection{Ablation Study}

 \textbf{Stage-wise architecture.} Transformer-based ViT/DeiT can only generate single-scale feature map, losing a lot of multi-scale information crucial for dense prediction tasks.
-We change the columnar DeiT-S to DeiT-S-4Stage, which has 4 stages like CMT-S in Table~\ref{tab:arch}, but maintain the original FFN.
+We change the columnar DeiT-S to hierarchical DeiT-S-4Stage, which has 4 stages like CMT-S in Table~\ref{tab:arch}, but maintains the original FFN.
 We also change MHSA to LMHSA to reduce computational cost.
 As shown in Table~\ref{tab:abl-stage}, DeiT-S-4Stage outperforms DeiT-S by 1.6\% with less FLOPs, demonstrating that the widely-adopted stage-wise design in CNNs is a better choice for promoting transformer-based architecture.

 \textbf{CMT block.} Ablations on different modules in CMT are shown in Table~\ref{tab:abl-cmt-block}.
-DeiT-S-4Stage has 4 patch aggregation layers (the first is a 4$\times$4 convolution with stride 4). ``+ Stem'' indicates that we add the CMT stem into the network and replace the first patch aggregation layer with a 2$\times$2 convolution with stride 2.
+DeiT-S-4Stage has 4 patch embedding layers (the first is a 4$\times$4 convolution with stride 4). ``+ Stem'' indicates that we add the CMT stem into the network and replace the first patch embedding layer with a 2$\times$2 convolution with stride 2.
 The improvement shows the benefit of the convolution-based stem.
 Besides, the proposed LPU and IRFFN can further boost the network by 0.8\% and 0.6\%, respectively.
 It is worth noticing that the shortcut connections in LPU and IRFFN are also crucial for the final performance.

-\textbf{Normalization function.} Transformer-based models usually use layer normalization (LN)~\cite{ln} inherited from NLP tasks.
+\textbf{Normalization function.} Transformer-based models usually use LN~\cite{ln} inherited from NLP.
 However, convolution-based models usually utilize batch normalization (BN)~\cite{bn} to stabilize the training.
 CMT maintains the LN before LMHSA and IRFFN, and inserts BN after the convolutional layer.
-If all LNs are replaced by BNs, the model can not converge during training.
-If all BNs are replaced by LNs, the performance of CMT-S drops to 82.8\%, indicating that proper application of different normalization functions can improve the performance of the network.
+If all LNs are replaced by BNs, the model cannot converge during training.
+If all BNs are replaced by LNs, the performance of CMT-S drops to 83.0\%, indicating that proper application of normalization functions can improve the final performance.

 \textbf{Scaling strategy.} Table~\ref{tab:scaling} shows the ImageNet results of CMT architecture under different scaling strategies.
-Unidimensional scaling strategies are significantly inferior to the proposed compound scaling strategy, especially for depth-only scaling strategy which leads to a even worse result of $83.3\%$ against $83.5\%$ of the original CMT-S, when the network is scaled up.
+Unidimensional scaling strategies are significantly inferior to the proposed compound scaling strategy, especially for depth-only scaling strategy which leads to a even worse result of $83.4\%$ against $83.8\%$ of the original CMT-S, when the network is scaled up.